Google Mobile-First Indexing – Will it Sway Your ROI?

 Let’s be Prepared

-We are giving you some general tips and tricks recommended by Google itself to webmasters and search engine optimizers to get prepared for the change:
+We are giving you some general tips and tricks recommended by Google itself to web admins and search engine optimizers to get prepared for the change:

 - Verify equivalence of structured markup between desktop and mobile.
 It is easy to verify.
 Just type the URLs of both versions into the Structured Data Testing Tool and compare the results.